microsoft/rushstack/libraries/ts-command-line/README.md

 - **automatic documentation**: Some command-line libraries treat the `--help` docs as someone else's job.  **ts-command-line** requires each every parameter to have a documentation string, and will automatically generate the `--help` docs for you.
 If you like to write long paragraphs, no problem -- they will be word-wrapped correctly.   *[golf clap]*

+- **environment variable mappings**: Any CLI parameter can be associated with an environment variable.
+If the parameter is not explicitly provided, the value from the environment will be used.
+The associated environment variables are documented in the `--help`.

 - **structure and extensibility**: Instead of a simple function chain, **ts-command-line** provides a  "scaffold" pattern that makes it easy to find and understand the command-line implementation for any tool project.
 The scaffold model is generally recommended, but there's also a "dynamic" model if you need it.
 See below for examples.

 Internally, the implementation is based on [argparse](https://www.npmjs.com/package/argparse) and the Python approach to command-lines.
 Compared to other libraries, **ts-command-line** doesn't provide zillions of custom syntaxes and bells and whistles.
 Instead it aims to be a simple, consistent, and professional solution for your command-line tool.
 Give it a try!